ppernias/scolaia-builder/specifications.md

 As a result, building consistent, transparent, and maintainable AI assistants remains a manual and error-prone process, especially when designing agents intended for specialized or professional contexts.

 ### Solution
-**ADLBuilder** offers a structured, user-friendly environment for designing and managing assistant definitions through a modular, YAML-based Assistant Description Language (ADL).
+**ADLMaker** offers a structured, user-friendly environment for designing and managing assistant definitions through a modular, YAML-based Assistant Description Language (ADL).
 The platform enables users to:

 - Define assistants using **structured components**: personality, goals, capabilities, tone, constraints, workflows, and contextual knowledge
 - Build **task-specific modules** (TOOLS: Commands, Options and Decorators) that can be composed, reused, and shared across different assistants